postace/blogy/README.md

-# Blogy application
+# Blogy REST application

-A blog post app for our life
+A Restful API blog post app for our life

 ## Getting started